 Sadio Mane equalised soon into the second period after bundling in from close range and added a second goal in extra time, slamming home Roberto Firmino’s cut-back.

 Adrian – making his Liverpool debut in place of the injured Alisson – conceded a penalty which Jorginho converted to level the scores once again, but the Spaniard proved the hero in the shootout after saving Tammy Abraham’s tame penalty to seal victory for the Reds.

 Chelsea 0-0 Liverpool (Liverpool win 11-10 on penalties) – League Cup final (2022)

-Their League Cup final showdown in February ended in a goalless draw after 120 minutes, though it was an entertaining affair with Chelsea having three disallowed goals, whilst being grateful for a magnificent goalkeeping performance from Edouard Mendy.
+A League Cup final showdown ended in a goalless draw after 120 minutes, though it was an entertaining affair with Chelsea having three disallowed goals, whilst being grateful for a magnificent goalkeeping performance from Edouard Mendy at the other end.

 Thomas Tuchel chose to replace Mendy with Kepa Arrizabalaga for penalties, though the Spaniard’s introduction was a gamble that backfired as he missed the decisive kick in a marathon shootout.

 Liverpool goalkeeper Caoimhin Kelleher made it 11 successful penalties from 11 for Liverpool before Kepa blazed his effort high over the crossbar to hand the Reds the first major silverware of the season at Wembley.